NASA’s Interface Region Imaging Spectrograph (IRIS) took its first images of the Sun, revealing the mysterious lowest layers of the sun’s atmosphere.

 Designed to research the interface region in more detail than has ever been done before, IRIS’s instrument is a combination of an ultraviolet telescope and what’s called a spectrograph.
 Light from the telescope is split into two components.
 The first provides high-resolution images, capturing data on about one percent of the sun at a time.
 While these are relatively small snapshots, the images can resolve very fine features, as small as 150 miles across.

 While the images are of one wavelength of light at a time, the second component is the spectrograph that provides information about many wavelengths of light at once.
 The instrument splits the sun’s light into its various wavelengths and measures how much of any given wavelength is present.
 This information is then portrayed on a graph showing spectral “lines.”
 Taller lines correspond to wavelengths in which the sun emits relatively more light.
-Analysis of the spectral lines can also provide velocity, temperature and density, key information when trying to track how energy and heat moves through the region.
+Analysis of the spectral lines can also provide velocity, temperature, and density, key information when trying to track how energy and heat move through the region.

 “The quality of images and spectra we are receiving from IRIS is amazing.
 This is just what we were hoping for,” said Alan Title, IRIS principal investigator at the Lockheed Martin Advanced Technology Center Solar and Astrophysics Laboratory in Palo Alto, California.
 “There is much work ahead to understand what we’re seeing, but the quality of the data will enable us to do that.”